metabrainz/listenbrainz-server/docs/dev/devel-env.rst

 **How to resolve 'sqlalchemy.exc.OperationalError: (psycopg2.OperationalError) FATAL: role "listenbrainz" does not exist' on running './test.sh'?**

 - You need to shut down the previous test containers before bringing them up again.
-Run the following command to shut down the containers:
+Run the following command to shut down the test containers:

 .. code-block:: bash